-Group tour: Lake Sevan, Hayravank, Noratus Crosstones, Selim Caravanserai, Jermuk, Hin Areni wine factory
+Group tour: Lake Sevan, Hayravank, Noratus, Selim Caravanserai, Jermuk, Areni winery

-Lake Sevan, Hayravank Monastery, Noratus Crosstones, Orbelian's (Selim) Caravanserai, Lunch stop, Jermuk (mineral water gallery and waterfall), Hin Areni wine factory
+Lake Sevan, Hayravank Monastery, Noratus, Selim Caravanserai, Lunch, Jermuk (mineral water gallery), Jermuk Waterfall, Hin Areni wine factory (tour and tasting)

 Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan Lake Sevan